camronh/Lottery-Tutorial/PART2.md

 }
 ```

 In the first line set the function to take in the request ID and the payload.
-In line 3 we add a modifier to restrict this function to only be access by Airnode RRP.
+In line 3 we add a modifier to restrict this function to only be accessible by Airnode RRP.
 On line 5 and 6 we handle the request ID.
 If the request ID is not in the `pendingRequestIds` mapping, we throw an error, otherwise we delete the request ID from the `pendingRequestIds` mapping.

 In line 8 we decode and typecast the random number from the payload.
-We don't need to import anything to use `abi.decode()`.
+We don't need to import anything to use [`abi.decode()`](https://docs.api3.org/airnode/v0.7/reference/specifications/airnode-abi-specifications.html).
 Then we use the modulo operator (`%`) to ensure that the random number is between 0 and the max number.

 Line 11 will prevent duplicate requests from being fulfilled.
 If more than 1 request is made, the first one to be fulfilled will increment the `endTime` and the rest will revert.
 We will leave it commented out for now to make testing easy.